-- Meeting deadlines for academic work and tuition payments. - Provision of documentation, corrections and/or new information. - Notification of any information that has changed since the initial application. - Purchase or otherwise furnish required supplies. - Maintenance of College property. - Return of library books in a timely manner and payment of fines. - Continued inappropriate personal appearance. - Continued unsatisfactory attendance. - Non-payment for services provided by the College. - Failure to comply with policies and procedures listed in the College Catalog.
+- Meeting deadlines for academic work and tuition payments. - Provision of documentation, corrections and/or new information. - Notification of any information that has changed since the initial application. - Continued inappropriate personal appearance. - Failure to comply with policies and procedures listed in the College Catalog.